Progressive Discipline: Policy & Tips (+ Free Sample)

 Bottom Line

 When your employees fall below your standards, progressive discipline provides your managers and HR with a process to follow.
-Having a clear progressive discipline policy helps you treat all employees fairly and consistently while remaining in compliance with all applicable labor laws.
+Having a clear progressive discipline policy helps you treat all employees fairly and consistently while remaining in compliance with all applicable employment laws.
 Follow our progressive discipline steps above to ensure your policy ultimately elevates your employees and your organization to new heights.